 Heck yeah I am!
 I am booking elopements and am currently shooting elopements currently.
 A lot of my elopements are local to Arizona- though I am booking out of state elopements!
 (I have some travel dates coming up as well- so I’m *definitely* booking sessions and elopements in Colorado, Idaho, Utah, and California!)

 Leading up to your elopement:

 Holy Toledo, yes.
 Elopements are small and flexible so, yes, they are really fantastic alternative to big weddings.
 There is no way of knowing when crowd restrictions will lift but with elopements that’s not something you have to worry about at all.
-Also, elopements are so super flexible, and if the need arises, way easier to postpone.
+Also, elopements are so super flexible, and if the need arises, way easier to relocate or postpone.